Framework for Effective Board Governance of Health System Quality

 Whether an organization is just beginning the journey to a culture of safety or is working to sustain its safe culture, this resource can serve as a useful guide to direct efforts and evaluate an organization’s success along the journey to zero harm.

-ACHE and the Lucian Leape Institute collaborated with leaders of progressive healthcare organizations and globally renowned experts in leadership, safety, and culture to develop this resource.
+ACHE and the IHI Lucian Leape Institute collaborated with leaders of progressive healthcare organizations and globally renowned experts in leadership, safety, and culture to develop this resource.

 Transforming Health Care: A Compendium of Reports from the NPSF Lucian Leape Institute